-Independent title is admissible for your family to avail LTC under R 177(A) TR i.e. Hometown LTC.
+Independent title is admissible for your family to avail LTC under Rule 177(A) TR i.e. Hometown LTC.

 Yes, you can avail LTC to visit Portblair in lieu of Home Town.
-At present the concession is admissible upto 26/09/15.
+At present the concession is admissible upto 26/09/2020.

-In case your claim is restricted by PCDA (O) to pre-revised rates, officers may in their own interest take up the matter with respective STATION HEADQUARTERS THROUGH THEIR STAFF CHANNELS, for publishing the station order for revised rates as per notified rates of RTO, rather than complaining against PCDA(O).
+RMA is admissible at the rate of originating station, notified by RTO and published in Station Order by Station HQrs.
+In case your claim is restricted by PCDA (O) to pre-revised rates, Officers may in their own interest take up the matter with respective Station Headquarters through their staff channels for publishing the Station Order for revised rates as per latest notified rates by the RTO.

 You can transport up to 6000 Kg + your vehicle from your old duty to new duty station.

 Authority: Rule 61-A TR and GoI, MoD letter No. 12630/Mov C/242/D (Mov)/2017 dated 15th September 2017.

 Yes, you will get fare for yourself, subject to submission of- (1) NAC for the time-point of your joining the new duty station, (2) allotment of accommodation letter.

 Authority: - Rule 67 TR and GoI, MoD letter No. 12630/TA/DA/Mov C/3003/D (Mov)/2006 dated 16/10/2006.

 ‘Same station/city’ means area falling within the jurisdiction of the Municipality or Corporation, including such of Suburban Municipalities, notified areas, or Cantonments which are contiguous to the above named municipalities and within the limits of Urban Agglomeration.